mblackonline/openproject-docker-compose/README.md

 ## Upgrade

-Retrieve any changes from the `openproject-deploy` repository:
+Retrieve any changes from the `openproject-docker-compose` repository:

-    git pull origin stable/15
+    git pull origin stable/16

 Build the control plane: